 4. Talkies were an entirely new medium

 People sometimes assume that making silents and making talkies are the same thing, just add microphone.
 Actually, silents and talkies were made in a totally different manner.
 Silent actors could be coached by the director while they acted.
 They could have mood music.
 Suddenly, it was quiet on the set.
 Is it any wonder that Lillian Gish took a three year break after her first talkie and a nine year break after her second?
 And what if a star could not sing in the musical-obsessed 30s?
-And don’t even get me started about the staid camera and dull pacing of many early talkies.
+And don’t even get me started about the stiff direction and dull pacing of many early talkies.